 - And… aluminum can be recycled endlessly.

-Thank you: Thanks for volunteering and for making a difference from home.
+Thanks for volunteering and for making a difference from home.
 Please subscribe to our Make a Difference From Home blog to receive information on all kinds of do-it-yourself volunteer projects that benefit people, animals and our environment. <3

 * Source: Marc Bona, Cleveland, Ohio